Architecture

 ExportDestinationManager

-Section titled “ExportDestinationManager”Manages the chosen export destination folder using security-scoped bookmarks.
+Section titled “ExportDestinationManager”Manages the chosen export destination folder using security-scoped bookmarks, and owns the stable logical destination id that keys every per-destination store.

 - Presents the macOS folder picker